Hover over a series of photos with your mouse to control the images. If you find an ID or link error, please contact me!

 For me, this photo sums up the vexing part of bird photography.
-This Varied Thrush—the first I'd ever seen—flitted away after just two photos.
+This varied thrush—the only one I've seen—flitted away after two photos.
 Of the two, only this one is usable, and the bird is partly obscured by brush.

 Mountain Bluebird (Sialia currucoides)

 In October 2020 I found a "bright" female Western Bluebird perched above Burton Park in Albuquerque.
 A couple of minutes later I found a second, "drab" female on a low branch in the same park, having interrupted her ground-sallying.
 Note the brownish patch that extends from her breast down the sides.

 The males from December of that year shows the blue chins that distinguish Western Bluebirds from their Eastern Bluebird cousins.
 The pair was part of a larger party that flew to the river's edge to drink.

 On eastern bluebirds the chins are rust-colored, which is how I distinguish them from western bluebirds.
 Albuquerque is in the small area of overlap in the two species' ranges.